-Minimum Departmental Course Requirement
+Minimum Course Requirements

 - Students are required to take two semesters of statistics/methods (610 and 710) and six additional courses.
 Two of the six additional courses should be outside the student’s area of research expertise.

-- Graduate level courses are numbered 600 or higher and do not include “Proseminars” or professional development courses.
+- Graduate-level courses are numbered 600 or higher and do not include “proseminars” or professional development courses.

 - By end of Year 3, all departmental course requirements should be completed.